artsy/artsy.github.io/_posts/2018-06-02-GraphQL-Stitching.markdown

 })
 ```

-This uses a [apollo-http-link][] to grab our schema, and store it in our repo, see
+The script uses an [apollo-http-link][] to grab our schema, and store it in our repo, see
 [`src/data/convection.graphql`][c-gql].
 This means that when someone wants to update to a new version of the schema,
 it will go through code review and a normal testing-flow.
+The trade-off being that it will always be out of date a
-This is useful because you don't know how the schema will
-grow in the future.
+little bit, but you don't know how the schema will grow in the future.

+This file is the [GraphQL SDL][sdl] representations of the entire type system for that schema.
+This means we have a
-Plus, if you have a local copy of the schemas, it's much easier to write tests for the next few steps.
+local copy of the schemas, so we can use it for tests for the next few steps.

 #### Schema Manipulation